bitradteam/google-analytics-plugin/README.md

 //To set Opt-out:
 window.ga.setOptOut(true)

-//To enabling Advertising Features in Google Analytics allows you to take advantage of Remarketing, Demographics & Interests reports, and more: window.ga.setAllowIDFACollection(true)

 To enable verbose logging:
 window.ga.debugMode()
 // set's dry run mode on Android and Windows platform, so that all hits are only echoed back by the google analytics service and no actual hit is getting tracked!